Specification and Evaluation of Multi-Agent LLM Systems -- Prototype and Cybersecurity Applications: Test Cases for Cybersecurity Applications

 \subsubsection{Reasoning Chains}

-can be constructed based on a series of prompts and responses together with constraints~\cite{lin_constrained_2024,luo_graph-constrained_2024}.
+Based on a series of prompts and responses, reasoning chains can be constructed in combination with constraints~\cite{lin_constrained_2024,luo_graph-constrained_2024}.
 In addition to Chain-of-Thought (CoT), which aims to issue prompts that generate subsequent reasoning steps with their responses, the chain can also be constructed explicitly by relying on pre-defined structures.
 Constraints ensure their existence and allow prompting the LLM of an agent with the next step.
-This is especially relevant in multi-agent scenarios, where another, specialized agent might be invoked based on previously collected data.
-For example, Listing~\ref{lst:case-3-spec} shows the Server-Security-Agent type that establishes an IP address, network, and scan result data after a series of prompts and invokes an agent of type Audit-Report-Agent.
+This approach is especially relevant in multi-agent scenarios, where another, specialized agent might be invoked based on data collected beforehand.

-On the basis of these prompts, the agent is prompted to create a report using the passed data.
-Further actions might place constraints or specific conditions influencing which agent is invoked or the data passed to the agent.
-Figure~\ref{fig:case-report} in Appendix~\ref{sec:appendix-a} shows an excerpt of the generated report.
+As an example, Listing~\ref{lst:case-3-spec} shows the Server-Security-Agent type that establishes an IP address, network, and scan result data after a series of prompts and invokes an agent of type Audit-Report-Agent.
+On the basis of these prompts, the agent is requested to create a report using the passed data.
+Further actions may impose constraints or specific conditions that influence which agent is invoked or the data passed to the agent.
+Figure~\ref{fig:case-report} shows an excerpt of the generated report.